thinkinglabs/thinkinglabs.github.io/_posts/2022-02-22-on-the-evilness-of-feature-branching-but-compliance.md

    >
    > -- Daniel Terhorst-North ([@tastapod](https://twitter.com/tastapod)), [Jul 15, 2021](https://twitter.com/tastapod/status/1415593667008634882)

-   Here Alice commits with her SSL certificate but the commit is signed with Bob's PGP key.
-The SSL certificate identifies Alice and the PGP signing identifies Bob.
+   Here Alice pushes with her SSH key to authenticate with the remote Git repo but the commit is signed with Bob's PGP or SSH key.
+The SSH authentication key identifies Alice and the PGP or SSH signing key identifies Bob.
 We now have evidence the code has been seen by two pairs of eyes and we can trace back which eyes have seen which code.

    When pairs or ensemble teams, in addition, also tag each commit with a ticket number from the ticketing system, we now have full traceability on who has seen/authored which commit in the context of which feature or bug.